Welcome to today's edition of the Rush 24-7 podcast.

 I just wanted to correct the record because I didn't say anything about it, primarily because I didn't have the chance to say anything about it.

-Lanny, here what you just say it was a dramatized quote, and you don't have to be held to total actors.
+Lanny, I'll hear what you just say was a dramatized quote, and you don't have to be held a total accuracy.